Learn How to Make Wool Dryer Balls

 3. Wrap yarn around the entire bundle until you have the beginnings of a ball.

 4. Continue wrapping tightly until your ball is the desired size.
-(I make mine softball-sized to help cut drying time more, but tennis ball or baseball-sized will help save money on yarn.)
+(I make mine softball-sized to help cut drying time more, but tennis ball or baseball-sized will help save money on yarn.
+You can also fill your ball with an old, wadded up sock or piece of fabric if you don’t want to use so much yarn.)

 5. Use a blunt-tipped yarn needle or crochet hook to tuck the end of the thread under several layers of yarn.
 Pull it through and cut the end.